AndreassenLearn/TelemetryProject/README.md

 ```

 ### Telemetry
 Telemetry data is sent via all the **light blue** links.
-The telemetry data is a humidex (temperature and humidity) messured by the DHT11 sensor attached to the Arduino board.
+The telemetry data is a humidex (temperature and humidity) measured by the DHT11 sensor attached to the Arduino board.

 1. The Arduino publishes an MQTT message with a JSON object as the payload to the topic; `arduino/dht/humidex`.
 2. The `MqttClientWorker` running as a background service within the web API is subscribed to the `arduino/dht/humidex` topic.
 It recieves the MQTT message as the broker (HiveMQ) relays it to all subscribers.